matthew-edelmann/capstone_/README.md

 ## Modelling

 To create the models, I will look at the entries for each borough and try to make a different model for each where needed.
 I'll make a baseline for each and look at various models for each borough.
 The baseline of the model I will use is the median of the borough price.
 I chose the median over the mean so that outliers don't sckew the data.
-We will try 5 different models to compare each borough to; linear regression, decision tree, bagging regressor,
+We will try 5 different models to compare each borough to; linear regression, decision tree, bagging regressor, random forest, and extra trees.

 ### Manhattan: